PTA Formulates Cyber Security Framework - UrduPoint

 PTA Formulates Cyber Security Framework

-Pakistan Telecommunication Authority (PTA) has formulated a "cyber security framework" through extensive consultation and deliberation with Telecom Industry and leading cyber security experts

-ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Jul, 2022 ) :Pakistan Telecommunication Authority (PTA) has formulated a "cyber security framework" through extensive consultation and deliberation with Telecom Industry and leading cyber security experts.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Jul, 2022 ) :Pakistan Telecommunication Authority (PTA) has formulated a "cyber security framework" after holding extensive consultation and deliberation with Telecom Industry and leading cyber security experts.

-The framework was based on Critical Telecom Data and Infrastructure Security Regulation (CTDISR) by PTA and defines the obligation for auditors and PTA's licensees.
+The framework was based on Critical Telecom Data and Infrastructure Security Regulation (CTDISR) and defines the obligation for auditors and PTA's licensees.

 It provides guidance to the auditors for performing gap assessment in the light of PTA's cyber security regulations including interpretation and expectations against each security control where necessary.